rafaelcfreire/rafaelcfreire.github.com/_posts/2014-10-11-javascripts-this-nightmare.md

 ### As a Method Invocation
-For those with a object oriented background the method invocation is the mostly natural way to be understood.
-When a function is a property of an object it can be invoked as a method for the instance of that object and in this case the <i>this</i> reference clearly will be bounded to the instance of that object.
+For those with a object oriented background, the method invocation is the most natural type of invocation.
+When a function is a property of an object, that function can be invoked as a method using the object's instance and in this case the <i>this</i> reference clearly will be bounded to the instance of that object.
 Here's an example:

 - Open a Chrome browser and then open the Developer Tools (F12).
 - Go to Console item in the toolbar.